-This section summarizes the steps to quantify carbon storage in tree planting projects.
-Two different methods are available.
+For quantification leading to progress credits, two different methods are available.
 Project Operators can select to use the Single Tree Method (where planted trees are scattered among many existing trees, such as street or yard tree plantings) or the Tree Canopy Method (where planted trees are relatively contiguous, such as in park or riparian plantings).

 The Single Tree Method requires tracking and sampling of individual trees.
-The Tree Canopy Method requires tracking of changes in the project's overall tree canopy area.
-Steps for quantification are presented for Forward Crediting and for use at any time after planting.
-Appendix B also contains an example for each method, with associated spreadsheet tables and calculations.
+The Tree Canopy Method requires tracking of changes in the project's overall tree canopy area using data and the iTree tool.
+This Appendix B contains an example for each method, with associated spreadsheet tables and calculations.